-International Organization seeks to publish the best and most innovative scholarly manuscripts available on international political and economic relations.
+International Organization (IO) seeks to publish the best and most innovative scholarly manuscripts on international relations.
+IO features articles that propose generalizable theories, improve social scientific knowledge, and/or offer new empirical insights.
 A study that does not emphasize any international (or cross-border) phenomenon as a major cause or effect falls outside the journal’s domain.
-Additionally, IO features articles that contribute in some way to the improvement of general knowledge or empirical theory defined broadly.
-Although we may publish a manuscript designed to propose a solution to a current world problem, we prefer to publish those that also apply theoretical ideas and findings or address general questions debated in the scholarly community.
+Although we may publish a manuscript that proposes a solution to a current world problem, we prefer to publish those that also apply or generate theoretical ideas, provide broader empirical analyses, or contribute to scholarly debates.

 Special Issue Proposals

-International Organization invites the submission of innovative proposals for symposia and special issues on international relations defined broadly.
-A symposium consists of two to five articles on a common subject, published as a set in the same issue.
-Papers submitted together for consideration as a symposium are all judged by the same referees.
-Special issues, in contrast, are designed and edited by guest editors and include an introductory or concluding essay written by the editors.
-The goals of a special issue are to focus attention on promising ideas and important subjects in international relations defined broadly, and to advance the critique and development of economic or political theory in some way.
+IO invites innovative proposals for special issues on focused topics.
+Special issues are designed and edited by guest editors and include an introductory or concluding essay written by the guest editors.
+Special issues should focus attention on promising ideas and important subjects in international relations and advance the development of international relations theory.

-- A preliminary draft of the introductory or concluding essay by the guest editor or editors, from 4,000 to 8,000 words in length.
-In the essay the editors should present the main argument, ideas, or debate to be developed by the volume.
-The most convincing essay will emphasize the most promising original contributions of the project as a whole, and its potential to influence theory and other scholarship.
+- A preliminary draft of the introductory or concluding essay by the guest editor or editors.
+This essay, ranging from 4,000 to 8,000 words in length, should present the main argument, ideas, or debate to be developed by the special issue.
+The most convincing essays will emphasize the original contributions of the project as a whole and its potential to influence theory and other scholarship.
 The planned volume should be differentiated briefly from the closest rival works already available or in preparation.
-The essay should also identify each contributor and preliminary paper title, and explain in a paragraph or two how each article is expected to contribute to the issue’s purposes.
+The essay also should identify each contributor and preliminary paper title, and explain in a paragraph or two how each paper is expected to contribute to the issue’s purposes.

-- A list of proposed papers, including paper titles, authors, and abstracts.
+- A list of proposed papers, including titles, authors, and abstracts.

-Please contact the editorial office for more information.
+Please contact the editorial office for more information on special issues.

-IO does not evaluate works already published elsewhere or currently under review by another publisher.
-Our guideline is that a manuscript is clearly not original enough if as much as half of the ideas or evidence has been published elsewhere.
-If a question of overlap arises, at the time of submission please send a copy of the earlier work and ask the editors for a determination.
-As a partial exception, a study that is promised to a future edited volume can normally be published by IO if the volume will appear at least six months after the article’s publication in IO and the author has arranged for the IO editor’s agreement at the time of submission.
+IO does not evaluate works already published elsewhere (in journals or books), or currently under review elsewhere.
+A manuscript is not sufficiently original to enter the IO review process if half or more of the ideas or evidence has been published, or is under review, elsewhere.
+We also do not evaluate revised versions of works previously submitted to IO.
+Corresponding authors are required to affirm the originality of submissions.
+If a question of overlap with other work arises during the review process, the managing editor will ask authors to provide a copy of the other work.
+As a partial exception, a study that is promised to a future edited volume normally can be published by IO if the volume will appear at least six months after the article’s publication in IO and the author has arranged for the IO editor’s agreement at the time of manuscript submission.

-IO will not review a manuscript containing more than 14,000 words, including notes and references.
+IO will not review a manuscript containing more than 14,000 words (8,000 for research notes), including tables, figures, notes and references.
 Please provide a word count in your submission.
-Research notes should be no longer than 8,000 words.
-Supplemental appendices do not count toward the word limit.
+Supplementary material intended for separate online publication only does not count toward the word limit.

-Authors wishing to submit manuscripts to IO should go to http://io.edmgr.com.
+Authors wishing to submit manuscripts to IO should do so at http://io.edmgr.com.
 This website will guide authors through the submission procedure.
+All co-authors must have accounts in the IO Editorial Manager system before submission.
 Please direct any questions to the managing editor at email@example.com.

 Manuscripts submitted to IO must conform to the following guidelines: